 Some of the main Policies and Procedures approved by the Board are the following:

-The Board of Directors of Banco de Chile approved an Institutional Policy on Management of Insider Information and Personal Investments that governs the management of insider information held by directors, advisers and employees of the Bank and its subsidiaries, and the procedures applicable to their personal investments in certain publicly traded securities and, in particular, in securities issued by Banco de Chile and its parent company, SM Chile S.A.
+The Board of Directors of Banco de Chile approved an Institutional Policy on Management of Insider Information and Personal Investments that governs the management of insider information held by directors, advisers and employees of the Bank and its subsidiaries, and the procedures applicable to their personal investments in certain publicly traded securities and, in particular, in securities issued by Banco de Chile.
 The main aspects of this policy are contained in the “Manual for Handling Information of Interest for the Market” indicated hereinbelow.

 Pursuant to such policy, and notwithstanding the reserve and confidentiality obligations established in the law, any person affected by the policy shall keep strict reserve regarding any insider information held by such person or to which he/she has had access due to its title, position or activity.

-Likewise, any person that has or may have access to the Bank’s financial statements before they become publicly known, shall not execute any transaction of shares issued by Banco de Chile or by SM Chile S.A., for a period that goes from the tenth day of each month and the moment in which the results of the prior month have been informed to the public in general, whether by the Superintendence of Banks and Financial Institutions or by Banco de Chile.
+Likewise, any person that has or may have access to the Bank’s financial statements before they become publicly known, shall not execute any transaction of shares issued by Banco de Chile, for a period that goes from the tenth day of each month and the moment in which the results of the prior month have been informed to the public in general, whether by the Chilean Financial Market Commission or by Banco de Chile.

 This restriction shall affect the directors and advisers of Banco de Chile’s Board of Directors, the General Manager, Division Managers and those that due to their positions or duties participate in the preparation of or have access to the referred financial statements.
 Notwithstanding the foregoing, certain persons within the institution that due to their positions may potentially have access to financial information before the above referred date, whether because they directly participate in its preparation or because they participate in its initial approval, are subject to a special blockade period starting the fifth day of each month and until the moment in which the results of the prior month have been informed to the public in general, as indicated above.

 Notwithstanding the application of legal provisions on transactions with affiliates contained on the Law on Corporations, the Board of Banco de Chile approved, pursuant to the referred law, a Policy on Transactions with Affiliates of General Occurrence that establishes those transactions deemed regular transactions in accordance with the business purpose of the Bank and that, therefore, their execution is not subject to the requirements provided by Law No. 18,046 on Corporations.
-Such policy was informed as an essential fact to the Superintendence of Banks and Financial Institutions.
+Such policy was informed as an essential fact to the Chilean Financial Market Commission.

 This policy establishes a general framework of internal control regarding donations made under the applicable law and Corporate Social Responsibility (CSR), in which Banco de Chile or its Subsidiaries participate.